Will you be cruising the Celebrity Equinox soon? We took a 10-day Southern Caribbean cruise on this amazing ship. Read our Celebrity Equinox review.

 The appetizers were not memorable.
 The short rib Parpadelle ragu disappointed us, which isn’t a surprise.
 Pasta dishes after visiting Italy are never the same.
 Hubby ordered the filet mignon (again).
 I had the grilled sea bass, and I enjoyed it, but it was nothing special.

 Murano was by far my favorite of the specialty restaurants.
 This French Continental restaurant had me at the scallop wellington and the baked goat cheese appetizers.

 Hubby and I immensely enjoyed our chateaubriand for two and their specialty dish lobster Murano, both prepared tableside.
 The Grand Marnier soufflé was one of the best I’ve ever had.
 If you decide not to order dessert, don’t worry they bring out a small assortment of fine chocolate.
 I highly enjoyed the wine recommended by the sommelier.

 If I had to book the specialty restaurants again, I’d book two nights at Murano and skip Tuscan Grille.

 Cruising will always be one of the best vacations.
 Not convinced?
 Here are 25 reasons why you should consider a cruise vacation.

 Entertainment on the Celebrity Equinox

-One thing I always come across reading about the Celebrity sailings is that the ships are quiet.
+We always read about Celebrity sailings that the ships are quiet.
 It turned out to be true.
-They lack in entertainment and the little entertainment they do have is not that great.
+They lack entertainment, and their little entertainment is not that great.

 We spent a lot of our time in the casino on this trip.